-This program is designed to provide the student with a basic understanding of traditional Chinese medicine (TCM).
-This will include the history of TCM, the philosophy behind TCM, and an overview of the resources (including sources, chemistry, analysis and formulation into medicines).
+This program is designed to provide the student with a basic understanding of Traditional Chinese Medicine (TCM).
+This will include the history and the philosophy behind TCM, and an overview of the resources (including sources, chemistry, analysis and formulation into medicines).
 The program will include formal lectures, discussions, and field trips.
 Field trips will include field collection of medicinal plants, as well as visits to TCM manufacturers and TCM departments of hospitals.
 Students will take 28 hours of basic Mandarin.
 In addition, several cultural activities are planned.

 You will receive six credits on this program, issued as PHAR 3095: Special Topics in Clinical Rotations: Traditional Chinese Medicine.
 Lectures will be given by faculty members of the School of Pharmaceutical Sciences at Peking University, one of the top pharmacy schools in China.

 For the remainder of the program, students will take a series of seminars in TCM taught in English by the faculty at Peking.

 - Development history of traditional Chinese medicine (9 hours).
 Brief summary of the development process of TCM since its early stage from the Han dynasty to the modern age.
 The philosophy behind TCM will be included.
 Famous TCM books and representative figures will be introduced.